eoinkelly/notes/rails/raw-sql/index.md

 >
 > https://deveiate.org/code/pg/PG/Result.html

-### Appendix: What about MySQL?
+### Appendix: What about manually freeing MySQL result memory?

 The equivalent of PG::Result#clear in MySQL is called `free`.
 See https://github.com/noahgibbs/mysql_bloat_test/blob/master/mb_test.rb

 ### Appendix: %q and %Q are handy when building large SQL strings

-Use %q or %Q to simplify quoting in long strings which contain single and double quotes e.g. SQL
+`%q` or `%Q` are handy to simplify quoting in long SQL strings which contain single and double quotes.

 ```
 %q = create a string using "single quote rules" but you can choose your own delimiter